dashvlas/awesome-ios-interview/Resources/English.md

 Two points to be remembered:

-- The File owner is the object that loads the nib, i.e. that object which receives the message loadNibNamed: or initWithNibName:.
+- The File owner is the object that loads the nib, i.e. that object which receives the message `loadNibNamed:` or `initWithNibName:`.
 - If you want to access any objects in the nib after loading it, you can set an outlet in the file owner.

 So you created a fancy view with lots of buttons, subviews etc .
 If you want to modify any of these views / objects any time after loading the nib FROM the loading object (usually a view or window controller) you set outlets for these objects to the file owner.
 It's that simple.